MicrosoftDocs/windows-dev-docs/landing/arm-docs/overview.md

 For the best performance, responsiveness, and battery life, users will want and need Arm-native Windows apps, which means that developers will need to build or port Arm-native Windows apps.

+## Build Arm Windows apps using Arm-native Tools, Services, and Devices!

-At Build 2022, Microsoft announced a comprehensive suite of tools, services, and devices to enable developers to build and port apps that natively target Arm just as easily as when targeting x64.
+At Build 2022, Microsoft [announced a comprehensive suite of tools, services, and devices](https://blogs.windows.com/windowsdeveloper/2022/05/24/create-next-generation-experiences-at-scale-with-windows/) to enable developers to build and port apps that natively target Arm just as easily as when targeting x64.

 ### Arm developer tools